jamesrknox/samples/docker/pd-test/pd-test-ef/src/site/markdown/index.md

-# HA : 2-node active active with proxy discovery
+# Docker : 2-node active active with proxy discovery

 This sample describes how to build an EventFlow fragment suitable for 2-node active active deployment.